 Identify Problem Vendors

-A lot of time and attention goes into preparing contracts.
-They are legal documents that are read and signed after some negotiation with vendors.
-But, then, many organizations lose sight of what those contracts provide.
+A lot of time and attention goes into negotiating contracts.
+However, contract terms and obligations are not always met.
 We recovered over $500,000 for a health insurance client after a careful manual review of contracts.
 In their case, they had been billed for project hours that should have be free according to the contract and were never given the agreed upon volume discounts.

 Reduce the Risk of Fraud

-When your department isn’t running efficiently, it is left wide open to fraud.
-Accounts payable audits are designed to find those weak spots and any red flags.
+Accounts payable audits are designed to find those weak gaps and raise any red flags.

 Compliment to Internal Audit